Andy Panda: History

 When Oswald the Lucky Rabbit retired in 1938, following a nine-year run, Walter Lantz's studio went for months without recurring characters.
 It wasn't until late 1937, when Lantz had a trip to a zoo.
-There, the main attraction of the place was a young panda which Lantz drew pictures of.
+There, the main attraction of the place was a young panda of which Lantz drew pictures.
 He would then use his drawings to construct a new character.

 Andy's first cartoon was the aptly titled Life Begins for Andy Panda in 1939.
-(This was obvious wordplay on the perky titles of the popular Andy Hardy movies of that era.
-Coincidentally, a later Andy Hardy film was actually titled Life Begins for Andy Hardy.)
+This was obvious wordplay on the perky titles of the popular Andy Hardy movies of that era.
+Coincidentally, a later Andy Hardy film was actually titled Life Begins for Andy Hardy.

 In the first three cartoons of the series, Andy's companion was a feisty turtle named Mr. Whippletree (voiced by Danny Webb) who was a caricature of Eddie Anderson.
-And Papa Panda (voiced by Danny Webb and then Mel Blanc and Dick Nelson)—Andy's father— was often the fall guy for Andy’s pranks.
-When the turtle disappeared from the series, Papa began to function as both companion and foil.
+Andy's father, the bragging Papa Panda (voiced at various times by Danny Webb, Mel Blanc, and Dick Nelson) was often the fall guy for Andy’s pranks.
+When Mr. Whippletree disappeared from the series, Papa began to function as both companion and foil.

 Andy was at first a mischievous cub, whose blustery Papa is frequently trying to prove himself as a good role model.
 Later, Andy became a stand-alone star in the vein of Mickey Mouse, and even acquired a Pluto-like dog named Milo (voiced by Bill Shaw) as a pet.

 The 1940 Andy Panda short Knock Knock featured the first appearance of Lantz's most famous character, Woody Woodpecker.

 By 1942, Andy Panda started wearing clothes and shoes in Nutty Pine Cabin.
-The character was then given a major overhaul by director Shamus Culhane for the 1944 short The Painter and the Pointer, with a far more malicious personality than he had ever shown previously, but this new version was disliked by both Lantz and audiences, and was not used again.
-Lantz continued to produce Andy Panda shorts until he closed his studio in 1949; Andy's last short was Scrappy Birthday (1949), which featured his girlfriend, Miranda Panda (voiced by Grace Stafford).
+The character was then given a major overhaul by director Shamus Culhane for the 1944 short The Painter and the Pointer, with a far more malicious personality than he had ever shown previously.
+In these shorts, Andy was depicted as having little patience for his canine companion and would occasionally threaten violence on him.
+This new version was disliked by both Lantz and audiences, and was not used again.
+Lantz continued to produce Andy Panda shorts until he closed his studio in 1949.
+Andy's last short was Scrappy Birthday (1949), which featured his girlfriend, Miranda Panda (voiced by Grace Stafford).
 When the studio reopened in 1950, the Andy Panda series never returned to production.

 Andy led a major part of his career in comic books, in Dell Comics' Crackajack Comics and New Funnies.
-One early Andy Panda comic book adventure was drawn by Carl Barks (New Funnies 76, 1943).
+One early Andy Panda comic book adventure was drawn by Carl Barks (New Funnies #76, 1943).
 John Stanley also did Andy Panda comic book work.

 In two 1943 cartoons, Andy Panda's Victory Garden and Meatless Tuesday, Andy's foil was a nameless rooster.
 In late 1943, this rooster became Andy's comic book sidekick, Charlie Chicken: "hatched" in NF 79 and rapidly growing into the cartoon model.
 Stories about Andy's and Charlie's often-bizarre adventures ran for many years.
 Some were reprinted domestically as recently as the 1990s, and in Sweden as recently as 2001.